beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

 Then the encoded credentials can be used within an YAML manifest like:

-!!! note inline end
+!!! warning inline end
-    While convenient from a GitOps perspective, the YAML manifest is optional as secret can be create using the ```kubectl create secret``` command.
+    While convenient from a GitOps perspective, but **unsafe**, the YAML manifest is optional as secret can be create using the ```kubectl create secret``` command.
+    The data field values can be then decoded on any system giving back the original values.

 ``` title="mysecret.yml"
 --8<-- "files/mysecret.yml"